docker/docs/ee/ucp/user-access/cli.md

 {% if include.version=="ucp-3.0" %}

-With Universal Control Plane you can continue using the tools you know and love like the Docker CLI client and Kubectl.
+With Universal Control Plane you can continue using the tools you know and love like the Docker CLI client and kubectl.
 You just need to download and use a UCP client bundle.

 A client bundle contains a private and public key pair that authorizes your requests in UCP.
-It also contains utility scripts you can use to configure your Docker and Kubectl client tools to talk to your UCP deployment.
+It also contains utility scripts you can use to configure your Docker and kubectl client tools to talk to your UCP deployment.

 ## Download client certificates